You saved enough for a high ratio mortgage, but now you’re wondering if it’s a safe bet. Be careful what you sign.

 Hire a real estate lawyer (Ontario).

-Your Axess Law real estate lawyer reviews your agreement of purchase and sale for conditional clauses that determine if a deal falls through, who keeps the deposit.
+Your Axess Law reviews agreements of purchase and sale real estate services draft for you for conditional clauses that can determine if a deal falls through, who keeps the deposit.
 We negotiate with the seller’s lawyer to amend your agreement if you need more time to finalize mortgage financing.

 When home inspections turn up problems, we ask the seller’s lawyer to repair minor issues or reduce the price.
 We may even help you walk away if major defects like a faulty foundation are found.